Principles of academic integrity require that every Rutgers University student:

 - Failure to uphold these principles of academic integrity threatens both the reputation of the University and the value of the degrees awarded to its students.
 Every member of the University community therefore bears a responsibility for ensuring that the highest standards of academic integrity are upheld.

 For more information regarding academic integrity, please visit The Office of Student Conduct website.

-Resources for instructors and students can be found on The Office of Student Conduct website
+Additional resources for instructors and students can be found on The Office of Student Conduct website